 It can be difficult to accurately calculate ROI and TCO for IT software projects – especially when factoring in the potential impacts of a breach.
 TCO calculations take into account tangible costs such as the cost of licenses and infrastructure.
 They also need to factor in the intangible, such as time-to-value, prolonged exposure to risk, integration, and maintenance costs over time.

 When investing in access management solutions, upfront costs may seem high.
 However, they’re also predictable and can be budgeted for immediately.
 Businesses will enjoy a quick implementation, immediately reduced attack surface, and long-term value through minimal maintenance intervention and other mitigating factors.
 They can also avoid the risk of costs associated with breaches, regulatory fines, and unplanned outages.

 As the end of the year approaches and next year’s budgets loom, CTOs everywhere are wading through files upon files to determine how best to spend their budgets to make every penny count.

-When it comes to long-term investments, Identity and Access Security solutions offer a layered, robust approach to holistic cybersecurity that can prove to offer not only strong return on investment, but also a low total cost of ownership (TCO) over time.
+When it comes to long-term investments, Identity and Access Security solutions offer a layered, robust approach to holistic cybersecurity that can prove to offer not only a strong return on investment but also a low total cost of ownership (TCO) over time.
 Starting with privileged access to secure critical assets, a layered approach to access security and identity management enables CTOs to optimize their budgets year after year – and ensure strong security for a secure new year!